dome9/dome9-labs/product-training/README.md

 # Dome9 101 Hands on lab
-This security lab is designed for an overview of Dome9 security and compliance solution in AWS
+This security lab is designed for an overview of Dome9 security and compliance solution in AWS.
+Please refer to the Dome9 workbook guide for an indepth walkthrough and step by step exercises.

 <b>Architecture Overview</b>